Logan Whitehurst

 Logan Anthony Whitehurst (November 15, 1977 – December 3, 2006) was an American musician.
 His career began as the drummer for the band Little Tin Frog from 1995 until 2000, although he is best known as a founding member of Californian indie rock band The Velvet Teen and as a solo artist performing under the name Logan Whitehurst and the Junior Science Club.

-Whitehurst was also an accomplished graphic designer, creating numerous album covers for bands such as his sister's Tsunami Bomb, in addition to Dynamite Boy, Little Tin Frog, The Velvet Teen, 20 Minute Loop, Go Time, Shut Up Donny, Santiago, and labels such as Fearless Records, Restitution Records, Silent Records and Entertainment, and Double Helix Records.
+Whitehurst was also an accomplished graphic designer, creating numerous album covers for bands such as his sister's Tsunami Bomb, in addition to Dynamite Boy, Little Tin Frog, The Velvet Teen, Mullet, 20 Minute Loop, Go Time, Shut Up Donny, Santiago, and labels such as Fearless Records, Restitution Records, Silent Records and Entertainment, and Double Helix Records.
 He also contributed illustrations and comics such as "Jonathan Quimby, the Boy with No Brain" to Section M Magazine.

 The Velvet Teen

 During their stint together playing in Little Tin Frog, Whitehurst and guitarist Judah Nagler began secretly writing somber, serious songs.
 This side project came to be known as The Secret Band.
 Some time after the split of Little Tin Frog, The Secret Band reshaped itself and took on the name of Nagler's electronica-influenced solo project, The Velvet Teen.
 Adding bassist Josh Staples, the band's catalogue included several re-recorded Secret Band tracks, such as "A Reverie to Chanticleer" and "Mother of Love."
 The band signed with Slowdance Records.

 In 2001, the band released +-=, an EP of both older songs co-written by Whitehurst and new recordings.
 In early 2002, the band released their first full-length album, Out of the Fierce Parade.
 The album was produced and mixed by Death Cab for Cutie guitarist Chris Walla.
 The album's first track, "A Special Gift to You" was written solely by Whitehurst.
 He also co-wrote all the other tracks on the album.
 Out of the Fierce Parade also featured Whitehurst's engravings as the cover and inside the CD booklet.

 Touring in support of Out of the Fierce Parade took Whitehurst across the country, as far east and south as Orlando, Florida, as well as out of the country with dates in Japan.

 The band received airplay on MTV2, which played their videos for "Radiapathy" and "The Prize Fighter."
 MTV also included portions of "The Prize Fighter" in its pseudo-reality series Sorority Life.
 The independent film Lurking in Suburbia also featured original music from the group.

 Released in 2004, The Velvet Teen's next album, Elysium, was Whitehurst's last with the band.
 Shortly after recording the album, he left the band in order to undergo treatment for brain cancer.
 He was never able to tour in support of the album.